Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Application: ranking in the 2019/20 season of six major European soccer leagues

 Turning to the Bundesliga, the $13$th place has minimal sporting effects.
 The seventh team qualifies for the second qualifying round of the UEFA Europa League because the cup winner, Bayern Munich, is one of the first six clubs.
 Furthermore, as Example~\ref{Examp2} has explained, RB Leipzig can be the runner-up instead of Borussia Dortmund if the strength of the opponents receives a considerable role in the ranking, that is, for large values of $\varepsilon$.
 Nonetheless, both the second- and the third-placed clubs enter the group stage of the UEFA Champions League.

-The ranking in Ligue 1---a league which has never been finished---is perhaps the most challenging.
-Since Paris Saint-Germain (first with 68 points) has won both the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Coupe_de_France}{domestic cup} and the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Coupe_de_la_Ligue}{French league cup competition}, the third-placed club qualifies for the third qualifying round of the UEFA Champions League in the league path, the fourth- and the fifth-placed clubs go to the group stage of the UEFA Europa League, and the sixth-placed club receives a slot in the second qualifying round of the UEFA Europa League.
+The ranking in Ligue 1---a league that has never been finished---is perhaps the most challenging.
+Since Paris Saint-Germain (first with 68 points) has won both the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Coupe_de_France}{domestic cup} and the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Coupe_de_la_Ligue}{French league cup competition} and the UEFA Europa League titleholder, the Spanish Sevilla has qualified for the UEFA Champions League through its domestic league, the third-placed club has qualified for the Champions League group stage, the fourth- and the fifth-placed clubs have gone to the group stage of the Europa League, and the sixth-placed club has received a slot in the second qualifying round of the Europa League.

 If the strength of the opponents takes a large weight, then Lille with 49 points is ranked above Rennes with 50 points and obtains the Champions League slot, while Montpellier with 40 points is ranked above Nice with 41 points and goes to the Europa League.
 The issue of Rennes and Lille has been highlighted in \citet{Guyon2020b}: Lille played and lost twice against the dominating Paris Saint-Germain while Rennes faced it once, and the number of points scored so far by their future opponents is 347 for Lille but 379 for Rennes (and even 381 or 382 if accounting for the missing clash Strasbourg vs.\ Paris Saint-Germain from the 29th round).

 Finally, recall that the least squares rating vector can be computed recursively according to formula \eqref{eq_Buchholz_iteration}.
 Accounting for the strength of direct opponents, that is, vector $\mathbf{q}^{(1)}$ almost always induces the same ranking as the final rating vector $\mathbf{q}$, the only exception being that Lyon with 40 points in Ligue 1 is ranked above Angers having 39 points only after considering the opponents of opponents (in addition, the ranking according to $\mathbf{q}^{(2)}$ is different from the ranking induced by $\mathbf{q}^{(1)}$, $\mathbf{q}^{(3)}$, and $\mathbf{q}$ in the 2019/20 Premier League).
 In our examples, primarily the direct impact of the opponents count.
 Consequently, it is not necessary to calculate the inverse of any matrix, and one matrix multiplication can be sufficient to determine a fair ranking.